1948 Globetrotters–Lakers game: The aftermath

 The racial implications of the game were not immediately apparent.
 The Chicago Sun-Times headline, "Mikan Cooks Tatum's Goose", focused on the fact that the Globetrotter star only scored three baskets.
 Neither Saperstein nor Winter saw the game as being about race relations; they simply wanted to see which team was best.
 "I'm positive that he [Abe] didn't see it as a racial game", Gerald Saperstein, a cousin of Abe Saperstein's who was at the game, told the Associated Press.

 But to many team owners in the young and struggling basketball leagues, there was a clear message: Not only were black players as talented and capable as white players, they added a level of excitement to the game that appealed to both white and black audiences.
 To black basketball fans, it was a moment of empowerment.
 "It just revitalized so many of us, from the fact that [it showed] what we can be", said John Chaney, the former longtime Temple University basketball coach who, in 1948, was a teenager in deeply segregated Jacksonville, Florida.

+During the 1948–49 NBL season, after the Detroit Vagabond Kings folded operations early on in their season, they would be replaced for the rest of the season with an all-black team in the Dayton Rens (who were actually the New York Renaissance playing home games in Dayton, Ohio for the rest of that season as a favor for the National Basketball League's sake), which technically not only made the NBL reverse course on their initial decision to quietly remove African American players from the game once again after doing it a season earlier, but also made the Dayton Rens the first integrated professional team to ever join what was previously considered an all-white professional sports league as well (though coverage for the Rens while representing Dayton was less than enthusiastic for them).
+Unfortunately for the Rens, not only would they miss the final NBL Playoffs ever held due in part to them sharing their record with the original 2–17 record that the Detroit Vagabond Kings team had, but they would also be one of three NBL teams to miss out on the National Basketball League's merger with the Basketball Association of America (alongside the newer Hammond Calumet Buccaneers and longer-lasting Oshkosh All-Stars) to enter what would become the National Basketball Association.